Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Libraries/String.md

 memset is function of library string in c language.

-We can use memset() to set all values as 0 or -1 for integral data types also.
+We can use memset() to set all values as 0 or -1 for integer data types also.
 It will not work if we use it to set as other values.
 The reason is simple, memset works byte by byte.

 ```cpp
 #include<iostream>